korpiq/clj-httpd-rehearsal/doc/learned.md

 - jetty7, http-kit, webbit, aleph, or pedestal?
 - Ilari voted for http-kit; Kalle has difficulty picking any one over the others, so will try http-kit

+### Object Oriented Design Pains

+- OO can be done with defprotocol, defrecord, and deftype, or closures
+- Clojure functional style preference is confusing when dealing with actually transient things such as collections of network connections.

 ### Next minimal goals

 3. Serve infinite stream of JSON